 Whether you’re traveling internationally for the first time or just want to trek to a destination within a travel bubble that boasts high vaccination rates (and low community spread), there are a wealth of options in Southeast Asia and Europe that are perfect for solo travelers.
-And it’s safe to assume that by 2022, most of us who haven’t taken any trips will want to get away in the warmer months.
+And it’s safe to assume, most of us who haven’t taken any trips will want to get away in the warmer months.

 Not that you have to wait if you want to go now, though.
 Nine in 10 Americans plan to travel in the next six months, a new pandemic high.
 And even if you have to take additional precautions, the sights to see and experiences you’ll have when you arrive are enough to make hopping on a plane worthwhile—even if you feel rusty doing it.
 Here are the best places to get your travel on safely outside of the U.S.